Summer99D/MACS_Final/README.md

 - **AWS Lambda** – for serverless execution of classification & recommendations
 - **Amazon S3** – for storing user data and responses
 - **Amazon DynamoDB** – for real-time phase tracking
-- **Amazon SQS** – for queuing surveys before vtriggering processing
+- **Amazon SQS** – for queuing surveys before triggering processing
 - **Amazon SNS** - for sending out recommendations to users
 ---